 People will often read customer reviews before making a purchase online.
 Customers tend to trust online reviews just as much as recommendations from friends and family.
 Google also uses customer reviews as a way to rank your website, this means it’s important for your business to not only encourage feedback but to also engage with it.

 User reviews require responses, whether they’re positive or negative you need to respond to your customer reviews as quickly as possible.
 A quick response to a negative, or positive review, will show your customers that you care and that you’re listening.
 With negative reviews, responding and trying to sort out any complaints will help you negate any potential damage to your reputation.

 Products that have a higher number of reviews, with responses, will bring in more traffic and attract more customers.

 Negative reviews can also be beneficial to your eCommerce store as they are proof that your site is authentic and you have nothing to hide from your consumers – as long as they’re handled professionally.

 Search engines are constantly changing every day which means you’ll have to keep up with their changes and constantly monitor your SEO for your website.

-Running a successful eCommerce website does require a lot of hard work, planning and organisation and SEO is the backbone of this strategy.
+Running a successful eCommerce website does require a lot of hard work, planning, and organization and SEO is the backbone of this strategy.